|

 number of stained glass panels, and that was the only time in my career

-when I was asked to replace my OWN old stained glass with new stained
+when I was asked to replace my OWN stained glass with new stained

 glass artworks!